 The amounts and values noted do not necessarily correspond to any actual value that will be realized by a recipient.
-The stock award and option award amounts reflected in the table, and the grant-date values noted below, are computed in accordance with FASB ASC Topic 718 for the stock and option awards granted to the NEOs in the corresponding fiscal year based on the assumptions set forth in Note 11 to the financial statements included in the Company's Annual Report on Form 10-K filed with the Reports on Form 10-K filed in prior years.
+The stock award and option award amounts reflected in the table, and the grant-date values noted below, are computed in accordance with FASB ASC Topic 718 for the stock and option awards granted to the NEOs in the corresponding fiscal year based on the assumptions set forth in Note 10 to the financial statements included in the Company's Annual Report on Form 10-K filed with the SEC on March 16, 2022 and on the assumptions in similar footnotes to the financial statements included in the Company's Annual Reports on Form 10-K filed in prior years.

-For the Performance-Based Units granted during fiscal years 2019 through 2021, the grant-date values of the awards reported in the Summary Compensation Table above were calculated using a Monte Carlo simulation pricing model (which probability the Summary Compensation Table above were calculated using a Monte Carlo simulation pricing model (which probability weights multiple potential outcomes) as of the grant date of the awards.
-For more information on the assumptions made in the Monte Carlo simulation pricing model, refer to Note 11 to the financial statements included in the Company's Annual Report on Form 10-K for the year in which the awards were granted.
-If we achieve the highest level of performance under the Performance-Based Units granted in each of those fiscal years (other than the Absolute Stock Price PSUs granted to Mr. Maheswaran in fiscal year 2020), the Performance-Based Units would vest and be paid at 200% of the target level.
-The Absolute Stock Price PSUs granted to Mr. Maheswaran in fiscal year 2020 cannot vest as to more than 100% of the target number of shares subject to the award.
-The following tables present, as to each of the Performance-Based Units granted to our NEOs in fiscal years 2021, 2020, and 2019 (other than the Absolute Stock Price PSUs granted to Mr. Maheswaran in fiscal year 2020, as that award cannot yest as and 2019 (other than the Absolute Stock Price PSUs granted to Mr. Maheswaran in fiscal year 2020, as that award cannot vest as to more than 100% of the target number of shares subject to the award): (a) the grant date fair value of the award calculated using the Monte Carlo simulation pricing model (the value included in the stock award column of the table above as compensation for the NEOs in that year) and (b) the "Maximum Value" of the award as of the grant date calculated by multiplying the number of shares subject to the award that would vest if the highest level of performance was achieved by the closing price of a share of common stock of the Company on the date of grant of the award.
+For the Performance-Based Units granted during fiscal years 2020 through 2022, the grant-date values of the awards reported in the Summary Compensation Table above were calculated using a Monte Carlo simulation pricing model (which probability weights multiple potential outcomes) as of the grant date of the awards.
+For more information on the assumptions made in the weights multiple potential outcomes) as of the grant date of the awards.
+For more information on the assumptions made in the Monte Carlo simulation pricing model, refer to the Share-Based Compensation note to the financial statements included in the Company's Annual Report on Form 10-K for the year in which the awards were granted.
+If we achieve the highest level of performance under the Performance-Based Units granted in each of those fiscal years (other than the Absolute Stock Price PSUs granted to Mr. Maheswaran in fiscal year 2020 and the Absolute Stock Price PSUs granted to other NEOs in fiscal year 2022), the Performance-Based Units would vest and be paid at 200% of the target level.
+The Absolute Stock Price PSUs granted to Mr. Maheswaran in fiscal year 2020 and to other NEOs in fiscal year 2022 cannot vest as to more than 100% of the target number of shares subject to the award.
+The following tables present, as to each of the Performance-Based Units granted to our NEOs in fiscal years 2022, 2021, and 2020 (other than the Absolute Stock Price PSUs): (a) the grant date fair value of the award calculated using the Monte Carlo simulation pricing model (the value included in the stock award column of the table above as compensation for the NEOs in that year) and (b) the "Maximum Value" of the award as of the grant date calculated by multiplying the number of shares subject to the award that would vest if the highest level of performance was achieved by the closing price of a share of common stock of the Company on the date of grant of the award.